Dicklessgreat/daisy-embassy/README.md

 - clocks
 - SAI
 - SDRAM
-- FMC(and what does it use for??)
+- FMC(and what is it used for??)
--

 Let's discuss:
 - design interfaces/methods
 - audio buffer. zerocopy?
 DMA interrupt?
 - u32? f32? for audio callback

-Not yet implemented
+Not yet implemented:
 - audio inout only or output only.
 - much much more